artofscripting/AttackSurfaceDashboard/README.md

 ` docker exec -it <container name> /bin/bash`

-For easy management install Portainer is install on port 9000
+For easy management Portainer is installed on port 9000

 # Links
 |Application| host:port|